philip-raschke/educredentials/badge_data/README.md

 13. Open the Swagger UI "http://localhost:8021/api/doc" in your browser!
 14. Go to the Credential Definition section and click on "Post" at "/credential-definitions"!
 15. Then click on "Try it out"!
-16. Enter the following as the credential definition and click on "Execute":
+16. Create a new Credential Definition: Enter the following as the credential definition and click on "Execute":

 ```
 {